nss-day-cohort-33/welcome-to-nashville-yappy-yaks/README.md

 Search for events, tickets, food, or parks in the respective field and click the search button.
 You will be provided with a list of options that can be saved to your active itinerary.

+note: When searching for food, the first word needs to be capitalized, and multiple words need to be separated by a comma

 ### Keep it simple
 To add variety to your plan, but still keeping things simple, your itinerary choices are limited to one per category.